 Both shows feature an adult being close and caring for a kid (in a non-creepy way) and they're both cute.
 The differences are that in Barakamon there's the element of the main character's calligraphy career and they're on an island like the countryside but in Usagi Drop there's only the one theme of caring for the kid.

-Two beautiful animes that share something in common.
-Both are a Slice of Life story that deals with the interactions between an mature male character and a child who is the female lead.
-After a certain event, the two characters spend a lot of time together and create a lot of heart-warming and cute moments and hilarious scenes.
-In Usagi Drop the girl get's adopted and has a more serene atmosphere while in Barakamon the girl is a fellow neighbor and is the heart of the series.
+Definitely touches home more for those that are parents or caregivers.
+Both are a Slice of Life that deals with the interactions between an adult and a child.
+After a certain event, the two characters spend a lot of time together and create a lot of heart-warming moments and hilarious scenes.
+In Usagi Drop the girl gets adopted and has a more serene atmosphere while in Barakamon the girl is a fellow neighbour and is the heart of the series.

 Barakamon and Usagi Drop are about an adult with a kid hanging around with him.
 Barakamon is more about a carefree lifestyle while Usagi Drop is bit more seriousness in it since it is within family relationship.
 While Usagi Drop contain a lot of character development throughout the series, Barakamon is more towards slice of life anime around the village without any romance.

 Both anime give out heartwarming feeling while watching them, you will definitely think of one another anime if you're already watching one of them.

 Both is about how children's can change a persons life.But not just that.Really funny,loving,cute, also some parts are really touching.Great animes with a sence of summer that you can't avoid falling in love with them!!